Jerryccm/Seq2MS/README.md

 ## How to use

-__Before running, pretrained model `pretrained_model.zip` can be downloaded from ProteomeXchange Consortium via the dataset identifier PXD040721 and should be extracted and placed into this directory.__
+__Before running, pretrained model `seq2ms_pretrained_model.zip` can be downloaded from [google drive](https://drive.google.com/drive/folders/16gbW6qa2KdBkDOvyG6McpyUjs-I9jaRc?usp=drive_link) or ProteomeXchange Consortium via the dataset identifier PXD040721 and should be extracted and placed into this directory.__

 ### Notes